-Before capitalization of $\pounds$ 3.3 million in 2020, clinical expenses increased by 50% from $\pounds$ 2.9 million in 2019 to $\pounds$ 4.3 million in 2020.
-The increase in the expenses was mainly due to an increase in staff and consulting to support the completion of the BETTER SLEEP trial implantations, continuous recruitment for Elisa study and the launch of the new Dream IDE study in the US.
+Before capitalization of €3.3 million for the year ended December 31, 2020, clinical expenses increased by 49.8 % from €2.9 million for the year ended December 31, 2019 to €4.3 million for the year ended December 31, 2020.
+The increase in the expenses was mainly due to an increase in staff and consulting to support the completion of the BETTER SLEEP study implantations, continuous recruitment for EliSA study and the launch of the new DREAM IDE study in the US.

-21. Manufacturing expenses
+24. Manufacturing expenses